XJay18/NeuMA/README.md

 - The synthetic data is crafted by ourselves and can be accessed via [this link](https://1drv.ms/u/c/3f1ccc11f481c100/EZUKCz9lrVBLquZGaXqvF1IB_XVKBBx4BK2LAt8GuFpVZQ?e=ub9Jek).
 For more information, please refer to Appendix B of our paper.
 - The real-world data is collected by Spring-Gaus[^1] and our preprocessed version can be accessed via [this link](https://1drv.ms/u/c/3f1ccc11f481c100/Edqcvj_qOK9HgWycdfX53UMBn-5XTTh3VDcu56CcNEzx6A?e=LT0R1j).
 For more information, please refer to Section 4.1 of Spring-Gaus.

+Please make sure to download and unzip the data before executing the following commands.

 [^1]: Licheng Zhong, Hong-Xing Yu, Jiajun Wu, and Yunzhu Li.
 Reconstruction and simulation of elastic objects with spring-mass 3D gaussians.
 In ECCV, 2024.

 ### Dynamics Grounding

-You may start a new experiment for dynamics grounding by running the following command in the console:
+Please first check the configuration files stored in `experiments/configs` and make some necessary modifications to those lines with annotations.
+You may then start a new experiment for dynamics grounding by running the following command in the console:

 <details>
 <summary>On Synthetic Data</summary>